What is Botox® Used For?

 - Primary Axillary Hyperhidrosis: Botox is approved for the treatment of severe primary axillary hyperhidrosis (excessive sweating) that cannot be managed with topical treatments

-In addition to these FDA approved indications, Botox is also used off-label for other medical indications such as TMJ (Temporomandibular Joint) Disorder, trapezius tension, pyloric stenosis, and spasmodic dysphonia from spasm of the vocal cords.
+In addition to these FDA approved indications, Botox is also used off-label for other medical indications such as TMJ (Temporomandibular Joint) Disorder, trapezius Botox for tension, pyloric stenosis, and spasmodic dysphonia from spasm of the vocal cords.

 Cosmetic Uses of Botox